Teatro de la Maestranza

 On 16 July 1992, during a rehearsal at the Teatro de la Maestranza for a performance by the Opéra national de Paris of Verdi's Otello, a suspended platform which formed part of the scenery collapsed onto the stage, killing a female member of the chorus and injuring a further 41 people, several of them seriously.

+To mark the 150th anniversary of the premiere of Carmen, set in the city, Emilio Sagi mounted a new production at the theatre, which is situated close to locations of the opera (the buill-ring, cigarette factory and city walls).